-The Group carries out its activity in the electricity sector and, more specifically, in the photovoltaic sector, which is currently expanding and becoming increasingly atomised.
+The Group conducts its activity in the electricity sector and, more specifically, in the photovoltaic sector, which is currently expanding and has limited barriers of entrance in certain activities of the business.

-This sector requires significant human, material, technical and financial resources in which other specialised companies and large international groups operate.
-Experience, material, technical and financial resources, as well as local knowledge of each market, are key factors for the proper development of the business.
+This sector requires significant human, material, technical and financial resources in which other specialized companies and large international groups operate.
+Experience, material, technical, and financial resources, as well as local knowledge of each market, are key factors for the proper development of the business.